-Poundbury is an urban extension to the Dorset county town of Dorchester, according to principles of architecture and urban planning as advocated by HRH The Prince of Wales in his book ‘A Vision of Britain’.
+Poundbury is an urban extension to the Dorset county town of Dorchester, according to principles of architecture and urban planning as advocated by King Charles III in his book ‘A Vision of Britain’.

 With its iconic history and beautiful architecture, vast array of eateries and independent shops, Poundbury has something for everyone.
 Poundbury is now home to more than 3,800 people and 200 businesses, including shops, cafés, a garden centre and an art gallery.